UKCP Professional Membership

 Metanoia Institute requires all psychotherapy graduates, tutors, and supervisors of psychotherapy students and graduates to undertake CPD in line with the HIPC’s requirement for CPD.
 The following policy allows for a wide variety of activities, so that CPD can remain a stimulating and inspiring process.
 It also largely allows individuals to choose and design their own CPD, according to their particular interests and needs.
 The fundamental principle, underpinning all CPD activity is the protection of the public, through the maintenance and improvement of professional standards.

-All UKCP registrants, who choose to have their CPD scrutinized by Metanoia Institute, are required to maintain their membership of Metanoia Institute.
+All UKCP registrants, who choose to have their CPD scrutinised by Metanoia Institute, are required to maintain their membership of Metanoia Institute.

-Registrants may choose to have their CPD scrutinized by the Humanistic and Integrative College (HIPC) of UKCP, for which a fee is paid direct to HIPC.
+Registrants may choose to have their CPD scrutinised by the Humanistic and Integrative College (HIPC) of UKCP, for which a fee is paid direct to HIPC.
+You should visit the HIPC College website (https://www.ukcphipc.co.uk/public/training/) for details of how to do this.

 Metanoia registrants should follow a process of CPD, which responds to their learning and developmental needs, as well as to their areas of interest and curiosity.
 CPD involves the active reflection on experience.

-- A self designed programme of study and engagement in complementary professional activities (at least 20 hours per year) and 250 hours over a five-year period:
+2. A self-designed programme of study and engagement in complementary professional activities (at least 20 hours per year) and 250 hours over a five-year period:

-- You will design a programme to stimulate, stretch and support you, as well as to keep abreast of relevant developments in the field.
+* You will design a programme to stimulate, stretch and support you, as well as to keep abreast of relevant developments in the field.
 Activities may include a wide variety, for example, research, reading, writing, attendance and presentations at conferences and workshops, serving professional organisations on boards/committees, peer group discussion meetings, participating in an online colloquium, further training in the original or another discipline or other activities that support your practice as a professional.
+Your programme should also show how your practice and CPD reflects the Diversity and Equality Policy of both Metanoia Institute and of the UKCP.
+This will include such things as demonstrating an understanding of power, prejudice and the impact of oppression, and the needs of the diverse group of clients with whom they work.

 MONITORING PROCESS CONDUCTED BY METANOIA INSTITUTE FOR UKCP REGISTERED PSYCHOTHERAPISTS